-The discussion of C corporations provides guidance on tax operating characteristics of the C corporation including accounting methods, choice of year-end, c corporation capital losses, net operating losses and a summary of consolidated return rules.
-Our discussion of C corporate reasonable compensation also includes an analysis of constructive dividend problems and concludes with a review of such problem issues as personal holding companies (PHC), personal service companies (PSC) and the accumulated earnings tax (AET).
-The C corporation course has been updated to include analyses and discussion of the operation of the C corporation, including when it is appropriate to use a C corporation.
-One of our best short courses.
+This discussion of C Corporations provides guidance on tax operating characteristics of the C Corporation including accounting methods, choice of year-end, c corporation capital losses, net operating losses and a summary of consolidated return rules.
+Our discussion of C Corporate reasonable compensation also includes an analysis of constructive dividend problems and concludes with a review of such problem issues as personal holding companies (PHC), personal service companies (PSC), and the accumulated earnings tax (AET).

 In this course Ron Roberson explains how to handle the receipt (and non-receipt) of a 1099-C or debt cancellation income.
 He also explains income exclusions such as insolvency, bankruptcy and qualified business indebtedness. *This course is part of When Bad Things Happen to Good Taxpayers*